woxcab/scrapy_rss/README.rst

    scrapy crawl first_spider
    scrapy crawl second_spider

-After this feed.rss and feed2.rss files will be created in the same directory.
+Thereafter `feed.rss` and `feed2.rss` files will be created in the same directory.